GoVanguard/legion/README.md

 * Modular functionality allows users to easily customize Legion and automatically call their own scripts/tools
 * Highly customizable stage scanning for ninja-like IPS evasion
 * Automatic detection of CPEs (Common Platform Enumeration) and CVEs (Common Vulnerabilities and Exposures)
+* Ties CVEs to Exploits as detailed in Exploit-Database
 * Realtime autosaving of project results and tasks

 ### NOTABLE CHANGES FROM SPARTA